 If you can’t hang pots and pans from the ceiling of your kitchen, how about attaching a towel rail to the wall or side of a cupboard, then using hooks to hang your pans?

-Mount a magazine rack to a wall space or the side of cupboards to store your favorite recipe books, food magazines, and recipe cards.
+No storage space for your cookbooks?
+Try mounting a magazine rack to a wall space or the side of cupboards to store your favourite recipe books, food magazines, and recipe cards.